Cody Calafiore: Season 22

+Reindeer Games

+In 2023, Calafiore returned once again to compete in the show's holiday spin-off season.
+He was eliminated in the second episode.

 Career

 In 2014, Calafiore appeared in an ad campaign for American underwear brand C-IN2 and was in several issues of Seventeen as part of their Hot Guys Panel.
 Prior to his television appearance, Calafiore spent two years as an event host at Total Entertainment in Hackensack, New Jersey.
 He was also a sales associate at ADP for six months in 2015.
 Following his appearance on Big Brother 16, Calafiore signed with New York-based modeling agency Soul Artist Management.
 He has since appeared in Winq Magazine, Men's Fitness, LOVE Magazine, Risbel Magazine, and three editorials for The Fashionisto.
 Calafiore has appeared in fashion shows as a model for Malan Breton, Gents, and Ricardo Seco.
 In 2016 Calafiore co-starred in the independent film What Happened Last Night.
-Calafiore joined Keller Williams Realty, representing Shrewsbury, New Jersey, in October, 2019.
+Calafiore joined Keller Williams Realty, representing Shrewsbury, New Jersey, in October 2019.
 In July 2021, he began a podcast with fellow Big Brother winner Derrick Levasseur called "The Winner's Circle" where they discuss the current season of Big Brother.
-In January 2023, Calafiore appeared as a contestant on Peacock's reality TV series The Traitors.
+In January 2023, Calafiore appeared as a contestant on the first season of Peacock's reality TV series The Traitors.

 Filmography

+Personal life

+On October 22, 2022, Cody announced his engagement to his girlfriend of seven years, Cristie Laratta, and they married on February 16, 2024.